 Come to Orkney, you know you’ve always wanted too!
 Book early to get cheaper deals and allow for extra time, we could have some weather.
 Why not come on the Wed/Thurs and leave on the Monday to take advantage of our fieldtrips?
 Check with us about accommodation in halls at

 You can travel to Orkney by ferry from Scrabster and Gills Bay on the north coast of Scotland, and Aberdeen (Northlink http://www.northlinkferries.co.uk/ , Pentland Ferries http://www.pentlandferries.co.uk/ ), and air (Flybe operated by Logan Air http://www.flybe.com/ ) from four major Scottish cities (Edinburgh, Aberdeen, Glasgow, Inverness).
+It can be cheaper to fly from London with British Airways.
 Train then plane is a good option.
 It is best to allow a day for travel each way.
 Do contact us for travel advice.

 Rooms in new halls of residence next to the venue will be available, check with us first about discounts.
 Kirkwall has numerous hotels, B&Bs and hostels see http://visitorkney.com

 More information will be available soon on the conference website.
 This will include detailed travel options and accommodation.
 A number of travel/accommodation bursaries will be available.